 – When outBitstream contains SEI NAL units that contain a scalable nesting SEI message with nesting_ols_flag equal to 1 and that are applicable to outBitstream (nesting_subpic_id[ i ][ j ] is equal to subpicIdTarget[ ]), do the following:

 – Extract appropriate non-scalable-nested SEI message with payloadType equal to 1 (picture timing), or 130 (decoding unit information) from the scalable nesting SEI message and put the extracted messages messages into outBitstream.

+Proposed integration into Annex C

+This section contains proposed integration of the above extraction process highlighted in green into the text of Annex C.1 based on JVET-Q0042-v2.